 07 of 09

-Artwork generally refers to the accents hanging on your walls.
-Every bedroom needs at least one large or several small pieces of artwork hanging over the bed or the dresser – use art as a focal point or the inspiration for your bedroom’s color scheme.
-There are more styles and types of artwork than there are decorating styles, but there isn’t one that’s better than the rest – the right artwork for your bedroom is the piece that you love and that complements your furniture and other accessories.
-The beautiful bedroom shown here is from Walter Powell Architect Inc.
+Every bedroom needs at least one large or several small pieces of hanging artwork.
+You can use art as a focal point in a bedroom, or as the inspiration for the room's color scheme.
+There are more types of hanging art than there are decorating styles.
+Choose a piece that speaks to you or reflects your personality, as well as one that complements the furniture and other accessories in the room, like in this bedroom scheme from Walter Powell Architect Inc.

 08 of 09